Personality-aware Human-centric Multimodal Reasoning: A New Task, Dataset and Baselines: Ethics Statement

 \section{Ethics Statement}

 We would like to thank~\citet{tvqa}'s valuable work on TVQA.
 The TVQA is licensed under a licence of MIT, which allows commercial using, modification, distribution, and private using the material for any purpose.
-We will also make our PHMRD and MPP publicly available later.
+We will also make our PHMRD publicly available later.
 Personality database (PDB) website is an open source, anyone can get information without registration.
 All of the datasets and models are in English, which benefits English speakers more.
-We have employed 2 postgraduates experienced in natural language processing for annotation.
+We have employed 2 postgraduates experienced in natural language processing for verify the results of ChatGPT.
 We pay postgraduates around \$7-10 per hour, well above the local average wage, and engage in constructive discussions if they are concerned about the process.